37 Super Real Fibromyalgia Statistics & Facts for 2021

 Plus, despite the average age for diagnosing this illness being 35 to 45 years, patients usually feel the symptoms much earlier in life.

-3. The first symptoms start appearing at 28 years of age (on average).
+4. The first symptoms start appearing at 28 years of age (on average), fibromyalgia statistics show.

-Besides the overall pain, fibromyalgia can also cause so-called “brain fogs” — it makes it difficult for the person to pay attention to things or to find the right words to express their thoughts, according to fibromyalgia statistics.
+Besides the overall pain, fibromyalgia can also cause so-called “brain fogs” — it makes it difficult for the person to pay attention to things or to find the right words to express their thoughts.

 Moreover, fibromyalgia has mental health symptoms in addition to physical ones.
 Depression, anxiety, nervousness, and even PTSD can be connected to this condition.

-Fibromyalgia disability statistics reveal that approximately 30% of people who suffer from this condition qualify as disabled.
+Approximately 30% of people who suffer from this condition qualify as disabled, fibromyalgia disability statistics reveal.
 In addition, many people who suffer from this condition have such intense pains that they’re unable to either go to work or school or even complete basic tasks around the house.

 So far, researchers have discovered that fibromyalgia is a nervous system disorder caused by the “fight or flight” system that is always active.
-Fibromyalgia facts also connect this condition to past traumatic experiences, such as abuse, sexual and physical assaults, combats, car accidents, and general violence.
+On that note, fibromyalgia facts and statistics also connect this condition to past traumatic experiences, such as abuse, sexual and physical assaults, combats, car accidents, and general violence.